Ziauddin University

 Mr. Faraz Ahmed Khan

-Assistant Project Manager ISARIC
+Assistant Project Manager, ISARIC

 Bachelor of Commerce, University of Sindh, Jamshoro.